rayrwang/kine/README.md

 ---

-Client side only, cheats optional.
+Client side only, cheats are disabled by default, enable in settings (press K to open).

 kinematics